mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 "But we've been getting recordings of Liffa's voice every tova'la," said Jesse.

 "If they aren't missions, then they must be weapons of some kind.
-They aren't waiting for Liffa."
+They aren't waiting for Liffa to return."

 "Jesse," she turned and approached him.
 "I want you to record every dot, every time, and find a way to determine their size and trajectory.
 Pomri will be here tomorrow morning to get your updates before you switch shifts.
 If anything changes after that, wire your findings to me on the private senate channel.
 I'm calling for a debate in the evening."